 In addition, if the content author signals the ability of Adaptation Set switching for any Adaptation Sets then the parameters as defined for an Adaption Set shall also hold for all Adaptation Sets that are included in the @value attribute.
 This constraint may result that the switching may only be signalled with one Adaptation Set, but not with both as for example one Adaptation Set signalling may include all spatial resolutions of another one, whereas it is not the case the other way around.

-Finally, if the content author signals the ability of Adaptation Set switching for any Adaptation Sets and intends to use @qualityRanking attributes in such adaptations sets, then such attributes shall be defined in all adaptation sets that are included in @value attribute.
+Finally, if the content author signals the ability of Adaptation Set switching for any Adaptation Sets and intends to use @qualityRanking attributes in such Adaptations Sets, then such attributes shall be defined in all Adaptation Sets that are included in @value attribute.
 Additionally, such attributes shall be assigned by using equivalent ranking method applied to all representations in the included adaptation sets, and such equivalence should be signaled by including Quality Equivalence Descriptor (clause 5.8.5.13) listing the same group of Adaptation Sets in its @value attribute.

 Add new clause 5.3.5.7: